-There is a never ending debate in the frontend community about all topics involving the current frontend frameworks.
-Which one has the best community, which one has the best developer experience and so on… In this article, DevJobsScanner is gonna show which of them has more demand and which is the best paid by real job offers.
-DevJobsScanner has analyzed roughly ~250k frontend jobs from 01-Oct-2021 to 31-Mar-2022 (6 months).
+In this article DevJobsScanner is going to show which Frontend Framework has more demand and which Frontend Framework is the best paid by real job offers.
+DevJobsScanner has analyzed roughly ~650k frontend jobs from 01-Oct-2021 to 31-Nov-2022 (14 months).
 All these jobs are from trusted sites like Linkedin, Glassdoor, RemoteOk, Dice and many others.

 Let’s see what the data tells us 👇

 After analyzing for 14 months around ~650k frontend job offers, we found that React is the most demanded frontend framework with a total of 355k job offers counted.
 Angular sits in second place, with a total of 211k offers.
 In third position we found Vue, with 64k offers.
 "Others" represents all other frontend frameworks, like Svelte, Solid.js, Alpine, Backbone...
 Despite some of them being quite popular right now, the real job offers demand is really low.

 Below we can see the percentage of frontend job offers for each frontend framework: